 - Cross your left ankle behind your right, hold onto the bench or a wall with your left hand for balance, and lower your right heel toward the floor (but don’t touch it).

-- Lift to your heel of your right foot as high as you can, giving your right calf an extra squeeze at the top.
+- Lift the heel of your right foot as high as you can, giving your right calf an extra squeeze at the top.

 Bonus tip: Avoid the temptation to crank out reps quickly.
-Time under tension is one of the key elements to potentate muscle growth..
-Maintaining a slow, controlled tempo ensures that you target your calves.
+Time under tension is one of the key elements to potentate muscle growth.
+For stronger or bigger calves, maintain slow, controlled tempo.